-Buggy Walkers should meet at the Buggy Walk area on the grass at the TSB Arena end of Frank Kitts Park.
+Buggy Walkers should meet at the More FM Buggy Walk area on the grass at the TSB Arena end of Frank Kitts Park.

-A free bag check service is provided which will take your bags to the finish area Kilbirnie Park, this is located on the waterfront side of Frank Kitts Park, near the playground.
+A free bag check service is provided, thanks to Tom and Luke, which will take your bags to the finish area Kilbirnie Park, this is located on the waterfront side of Frank Kitts Park, near the playground.

 Race bib and timing tag

-Please remember to wear your race bib on your front (pins are provided with your bib) and attach the timing transponder to your shoe.
-These are essential items for you to participate in the event.
-In order for you to receive your own accurate time you will need to be wearing the timing tag on your shoe, timing tags in pockets will not be recorded by the timing devices.
-Please refer to the instructions on the back of your race bib on how to use the tag correctly.
-If you do not return your shoe tag at the finish line you will be required to pay $25 to cover the cost of replacing it.
+Please remember to wear your race bib on your front (pins are provided with your bib) as these are essential items for you to participate in the event.
+In order for you to receive your own accurate time you will need to be wearing your bib on your shirt/singlet.

 A full safety briefing will be held 10 minutes before the start of each event.
 Participants are expected to be present for this.